botanix-labs/Macbeth/book/intro.md

 ### Who is this for?

-This documentation is intended for developers interested in running their own federation or participating in the Botanix Federation as an RPC node.
+This documentation is intended for developers interested in running their own RPC node.
 RPC nodes are non-block-producing entities within a federation.
 While they have access to the canonical blockchain, they do not produce blocks.

+In addition, this documentation contains more information about the federation and some details that you need to run your own federation.

 <div class="warning">